jennaherdman/student-tutorials/Githubvisualizer JessieR.md

 The orange dots represent **commits**.
 The bottom right corner has an index that allows you to see who is adding, deleting or modifying lines and files.

 Clicking "Run" creates a video visualization of that data that maps the forks, and pulls chronologically, represented by coloured dots reflecting their primary lanugage, that move from one user icon to another.
+You can see a visualization in action [here](https://www.youtube.com/watch?v=9PFmqaptheo)
 ***
 ##Conclusion